RHIT-CSSE/csse220/Docs/grading_guide.md

 # Style/Documentation

-If an assignment does not specify points for style/documentation, you should assume up to 5 points can be taken off for style/documentation.
+If an assignment does not specify points for style/documentation, you should assume up to 20% can be taken off for style/documentation.

 Note that points will not be taken off for Style/Documentation until we have discussed style in class.
-Usually the first style graded assignment is Team Gradebook.
+Usually the first style graded assignment is HWMaps.

 Style/Documentation is not graded on exams.

-## 220 Style Rules
+## CSSE220 Style Rules

 Remove 1 or 2 points for a violation of EACH of the following (up to the maximum allotted points for style):

 * No duplicate or cut and pasted code
 * Naming: Variable, method or class names are chosen poorly.
-* Violation of Java Naming Convetions Classes should begin with a capital letter, fields and methods lowercase.
-Everything should be in camelCase
+* Violation of Java Naming Conventions Classes should begin with a capital letter, fields and methods lowercase.
+Everything should be in camelCase (Exceptions are CONSTANTS in all capital letters)
 * Method Length: A method is too long (i.e., it should have been broken up into sub-method calls).
 * Statement Length: A statement is too long (i.e., an intermediate variable should have been introduced).
 * Improper Code Indentation: Control-Shift-F on the file causes any significant change.